- Torn between Ryobi and DeWalt tools?

 Ryobi nail gun

 Ryobi doesn’t have much outside of brad and finishing nailers.
-The farthest they go are 23GA pin nailers.
+The biggest they accommodate is 23GA pins.

 Better nail guns

-I’m not a fan of battery-powered nail guns yet though, they are too heavy.
+I’m not a fan of battery-powered nail guns yet though, the tool is just too heavy.

 16. Bench grinders